andrewthomas9/andrewthomas9/README.md

 ---

-## 🚀 About Me
+## 👨‍💻 About Me

-I specialize in both front-end and back-end development, using modern technologies to deliver seamless user experiences.
-With a strong foundation in web technologies, I thrive on challenges and continuous learning.

-- 🔭 I’m currently working on [your current project or technology].
-- 🌱 I’m learning about Solana.
-- 👯 I’m looking to collaborate on [specific type of projects].
-- 💬 Ask me about Next.js and React.js.
-- 📫 How to reach me: robertwalkerlee93@gmail.com
+I’m a Senior Software Engineer and Cloud Architect with 7+ years of experience designing scalable systems, optimizing cloud infrastructure, and building high-performance web applications.
+I specialize in backend architecture, DevOps automation, and cloud-native technologies like AWS, Docker, and Kubernetes.
+My focus is on creating reliable, secure, and efficient solutions that scale with business needs.

+I'm passionate about clean code, automation, and mentoring developers to grow strong engineering teams.
+Whether it's architecting microservices, deploying with CI/CD, or tuning databases for speed, I bring a strong sense of ownership and a problem-solving mindset to every project.

+Outside of work, I’m always exploring new tech, contributing to open-source, and occasionally breaking things just to fix them better. 🔧🚀

 ---